wheelercj/pizzazz/README.md

 ﻿# ynot

-Add some color, style, advanced cursor movements, autocomplete suggestions, and more to your C++ terminal app!
+Add color, style, advanced cursor movements, autocomplete suggestions, and more to your C++ terminal app!
 This fully cross-platform library includes a variety of functions and classes to make common challenges easier.

 ## download

-You can download this library into your project with git by using `git submodule add https://github.com/wheelercj/ynot` and then adding `#include "../ynot/ynot/ynot.h"` to the file you want to use this library in.
+You can download this library into your project with git by using `git submodule add https://github.com/wheelercj/ynot` and then adding `#include "../ynot/ynot/ynot.h"` (and optionally `using namespace ynot;`) to the files you want to use this library in.
+If you're using Visual Studio, you will also need to [add the library's files to your project's solution explorer](https://wheelercj.github.io/notes/pages/20220807002725.html).
 Get future updates with `git submodule update --remote`.

-Alternatively, you can manually download a zip file or a tar.gz file of this library at https://github.com/wheelercj/ynot/tags.
 The library's version number is saved in ynot.h so that you can check whether you have the latest version in the future.

+Alternatively, you can manually download [a zip file or a tar.gz file](https://github.com/wheelercj/ynot/tags) and go through a similar setup process.

 ## usage